Welcome to my portfolio. Please email me your contact info and location for a quote.

 In the past year, I experimented on a series of landscape works and also continued in paintings of flowers.
 I respond to the curvaceous forms and the vibrant colours of the blossoms which are a delight to paint.
 I like to depict the imperfect, the subtle variations of tone, and the cycle of life of the blooms, capturing their essence before they fade away.
 I'm influenced by Georgia O'Keeffe, Claude Monet and many others.

 The Raw Edge refers to my abstract series based on dreams from my subconscious, memories that appear in my mind then melt away.
 Anger, angst, the eccentric and the peculiar filter into the art.
 Through intuitive drawing I develop compositions as a springboard to painting.
 Parts are polished; corners are left unfinished.
 These works are influenced by Abstract Expressionism, Marcel Duchamp, Pablo Picasso and others.

 Sandra Yuen's focus is acrylic painting and writing.
 Illuminated by fresh colours, her paintings are inspiring.
-She lives and works in Vancouver, BC, Canada.
-She became interested in art at a young age influenced by her father who was an architect.
+She has worked as an artist for over 15 years in Vancouver, BC, Canada.
 She received a Fine Arts Diploma from Langara College and Bachelor of Arts in art history from the University of British Columbia.